Westminster Health Forum

 Areas for discussion include priorities and options for supporting research, innovation and growth in UK life sciences, looking at attracting long-term investment, reforming regulatory and planning landscapes, and enhancing collaboration between the life sciences sector and the NHS.

-Sessions will explore approaches to making the UK an attractive location for life sciences research and manufacturing, bringing out latest thinking on ways to modernise regulation without compromising safety, and to address skills gaps in the workforce.
+Sessions will explore approaches to making the UK an attractive location for life sciences research and manufacturing, bringing out latest thinking on ways to modernise regulation without compromising safety, with new clinical trials legislation recently laid out in Parliament, as well as approaches to addressing skills gaps in the workforce.

 Opportunities through planning reform to accelerate and support infrastructure development will also be discussed, including practical issues and public engagement.
 This follows government proposals to bring laboratory planning rules under the Nationally Significant Infrastructure Projects (NSIP) regime, which would facilitate the building of laboratories, alongside other developments.